Microsoft-community/Community-website/wiki/backup.md

 The 3-2-1 rule is as follows:
 - Keep at least 3 copies of your data
 - Use at least 2 different storage media
-- Keep at least one copy off-site
+- Keep at least 1 copy off-site

 For example, if you have photos on your computer you really don't want to lose, you could create copies of them on a flash drive and on cloud storage.
 Thus you have three copies (on your computer's hard drive, on a flash drive, and in the cloud), more than two different media types (a hard drive, flash drive, and cloud storage), and one off-site copy (the cloud storage).